The thick-thin decomposition and the bilipschitz classification of normal surface singularities: The thick pieces

 By Lemma \ref{le:1} we can choose $c \in \C$ so that the linear form $h_2 = z_1 -c z_2$ satisfies $m_{\mu}(z_1) < m_{\mu}(h_2)$.
 We change coordinates to replace $z_2$ by $h_2$, which does not change the linear projection $\ell$, so we still have that $m_{\nu}(z_1)=m_{\nu}(h_2)$.
 So we may assume that in our local coordinates $z_1=u^{m_{\nu}(z_1)}v^{m_{\mu}(z_1)}$ and $z_2=u^{m_{\nu}(z_1)}v^{m_{\mu}(h_2)}(a+g(u,v))$ where $a\in \C^*$ and $g(0,0)=0$.
 To higher order, the lines $v=c$ for $c\in \C$ project onto radial lines of the form $z_2=c'z_1$ and the sets $|u|=d$ with $d\in \R^+$ project to horn-shaped real hypersurfaces of the form $|z_2|=d'|z_1|^{m_{\mu}(h_2)/m_{\mu}(z_1)}$.

 In particular the image of a small domain of the form $\{(u,v):|u|\le d_1, |v|\le d_2\}$ is thick.
 See Figure \ref{fig:6.1(2)} for a schematic real picture.
-By the Very Thin Zone Lemma \ref{le:very thin} the bilipschitz constant remains bounded in this added region, so the desired result again follows by pulling back the standard conical structure from $\C^2$. \end{proof} \begin{proof}[Proof of part \eqref{lem3}] The proof uses the techniques introduced in Section \ref{sec:carrousel} and will be given there, see Remark \ref{absorb bamboo}. \end{proof}
+By Proposition \ref{le:very thin} the local bilipschitz constant remains bounded in this added region, so the desired result again follows by pulling back the standard conical structure from $\C^2$. \end{proof}